 The conflict in Intan Jaya, Papua Tengah Province, re-aggravated in the Sugapa District after armed clashes between Indonesian security forces and the West Papua National Liberation Army (TPNPB).
 TPNPB fighters attacked a military post in the Titigi Village, Sugapa District, on 4 July 2023, around 1:30 pm.
-An indigenous woman, Mrs Dilagalu Hagisimijau, was injured by bullets and sustained a bullet wound on the right thigh.
-She received medical treatment at the Public Hospital in Sugapa Town (see photos, source: independent HRDs).
+An indigenous woman, Mrs Dilagalu Hagisimijau, was injured by bullets during a subsequent firefight.
+She sustained a bullet wound on the right thigh and received medical treatment at the Public Hospital in Sugapa Town (see photos, source: independent HRDs).
 The shooting of Mrs Dilagalu Hagisimijau exemplifies the inherent vulnerability faced by civilians residing in conflict zones.
 According to the TPNPB, two Indonesian soldiers were injured and one killed during the firefight.
 The clashes continued for the following two days.

 On the evening of 5 July 2023, Indonesian security forces reportedly detonated two explosives near the Mamba Village, Sugaüa District.
 Security forces the local population in the villages of Mamba, Bilogai, Wandoga, and Yokatapa to leave their houses after dusk.
 The restrictions on movement imposed in affected villages have severe implications for the people’s fundamental rights, impeding their access to their gardens and essential services and creating an environment marked by uncertainty and vulnerability.
 As clashes persist between the Indonesian military, police forces, and the TPNPB OPM, innocent individuals are increasingly exposed to risks of injury and death.
 These indiscriminate attacks on non-combatants highlight a blatant disregard for the principles of international humanitarian law, which emphasize the protection of civilian lives during armed conflicts.